realworldocaml/book/en/guided-tour.md

 - : int = 1
 ```

 There's nothing magical with these operators either.
-You can complete
+You can completely
 reimplement the `ref` type and all of these operators in just a few
 lines of code.